Eyewear that protects your child's eyes

 Other Considerations When Purchasing Protective Eyewear For Kids

 Lens materials matter when choosing protective eyewear.
-Trivex and polycarbonate lenses are considerably more shatter-resistant than standard plastic lenses, making them the best choice for safety and sports eyewear.
-In addition to providing superior eye protection, these lenses also are lighter than plastic lenses for greater comfort.
+Specialized polyurethane-based lenses and polycarbonate lenses are considerably more shatter-resistant than standard plastic lenses, making them a preferred choice for safety and sports eyewear.
+In addition to providing eye protection, these lenses also are typically lighter than plastic lenses.

-Protective eyewear also is essential for skiing and other outdoor sports.
+Protective eyewear also is important for skiing and other outdoor sports.
 Ultraviolet (UV) rays and excessive sunlight bouncing off snow and ice can lead to a painful sunburn of the eyes called photokeratitis.
-Long-term exposure to UV rays has been associated with cataracts and macular degeneration later in life.
+Long-term exposure to UV rays has been associated with cataracts and age-related macular degeneration (AMD) later in life.

 To protect your child's eyes from both the short-term and long-term dangers of the sun's harmful UV rays, make sure their sport sunglasses and ski goggles provide 100 percent UV protection.
 [Read more about UV rays and your eyes.]

-To protect your child's eyes from UV light, consider polycarbonate photochromic lenses.
-These light-sensitive lenses are clear indoors, darken automatically in sunlight, and provide 100 percent UV protection at all times.
+Consider polycarbonate photochromic lenses.
+These light-sensitive lenses are relatively clear indoors with a subtle tint, darken automatically in sunlight, and provide 100 percent UV protection at all times.

-Photochromic lenses also are very convenient because they reduce the need for a separate pair of prescription sunglasses.
+Photochromic lenses also considered convenient because they reduce the need for a separate pair of prescription sunglasses.
 Ask your optician to show you a sample.

 SEE RELATED: Features to consider when purchasing sports glasses for kids